ajgbarnes/level9/README.md

 python level9-bulk.py --a
 ```

-To generate exit definitions for ALL games, use the **--exits** switch as below:
+To list the exit definitions for ALL games, use the **--exits** switch as below:

 ```
 python level9-bulk.py --exits